 Tardar's official owner, Chyrstal's mom, Tabatha Bundesen, started a Facebook page and Twitter account for Tardar.
 Suddenly she became an internet sensation, with millions of "likes" on Facebook and several hundred thousand Twitter followers.
 Tabatha joined forces with Ben Lashes, a California-based meme manager, to further Grumpy Cat's meteoric rise.
 (Lashes also reps "Keyboard Cat.")

-Today Tardar's mug is on T-shirts.
-She's a spokes-cat for Friskies cat food, and she's written several books (the inaugural one, "Grumpy Cat: A Grumpy Book,"spent 10 weeks on The New York Times best-seller list).
-Grumpy Cat has raked in $100 million for Tabatha Bundesen, and Tardar is considered one of the most popular viral characters on the internet.
+Tardar's mug was all over T-shirts.
+She was a spokes-cat for Friskies cat food, and she wrote several books (the inaugural one, "Grumpy Cat: A Grumpy Book," spent 10 weeks on The New York Times best-seller list).
+Grumpy Cat raked in more than $100 million for Tabatha Bundesen, and was considered one of the most popular viral characters on the internet.
 Not bad for a dour cat with an underbite [sources: Van Syckle, CCTV, Wilson].
 Sadly, Grumpy Cat died in 2019 at age 7 of complications from a urinary tract infection.

 When residents of Talkeetna, Alaska (population: less than 1,000) weren't thrilled with their choices for mayor in 1997, a majority wrote in the name "Stubbs."
 The only glitch was that Stubbs was a cat.
 A kitty, actually, that was born that year.

 That's the story Talkeetnans tell, anyway.
 Talkeetna doesn't actually have a mayor.
 But the townsfolk took a liking to the orange cat, found in the parking lot of Nagley's General Store and taken in by its owner, and decided the feline should be the town's honorary official.
 Stubbs, so-named because he only had the stub of a tail, got the job, a Facebook page and lots of love and attention to boot [sources: Peterson, Campbell].

 Author's Note: 10 Cats Who Made History